Home

 I'm assuming you have a polished (shiny) vs. honed (matte) finish on your marble tile.

-If the etch mark is faint, then you may get lucky and remove it... or rather restore the shiny polish with a marble polishing cream.
-You can try this first yourself without complicating the problem.
+If the etch mark is mild, then you can remove it... or rather restore the shiny polish using this ETCH REMOVER / Marble Polishing Paste.
+You can use this first yourself without complicating the problem.

-If that doesn't work, you'll need to hire a professional to re-polish the marble.
+If the etch mark proves to be severe (rare rough to the touch spots), you'll need to hire a marble repair professional to re-polish the marble.

 Click here to add your own comments